Same-sex marriage in Colorado: Adams v. Howerton

-In 1975, Clela Rorex, the Boulder County Clerk, became the first county clerk in the nation to issue marriage licenses to same-sex couples.
+In 1975, Clela Rorex, the Boulder County Clerk, became the first county clerk in the United States to issue marriage licenses to same-sex couples.
 She issued marriage licenses to six same-sex couples after the local district attorney interpreted Colorado's statutes, which used the phrase "any two persons", to be gender-neutral with respect to marriage.
-The state Attorney General, J.D.
-MacFarlane, issued a contrary opinion that those marriages were invalid, and the licenses were revoked.
+Attorney General J.D.
+MacFarlane issued a contrary opinion that those marriages were invalid, and the licenses were revoked.
 Dave McCord and Dave Zamora were the first couple to receive a marriage license in Boulder on March 26, 1975.

-When one of those married in Boulder tried to use it to sponsor his husband for immigration purposes, he lost his case, Adams v.
+When one of those married in Boulder, Richard Adams, tried to use his license to sponsor his husband, Australian national Anthony Sullivan, for immigration purposes, he lost his case, Adams v.
 Howerton, in federal court.
-In 2016, U.S. Citizenship and Immigration Services granted permanent residency status to Australian national Anthony Sullivan, based on his marriage to Richard Adams in Boulder on April 21, 1975.
+In 2016, U.S. Citizenship and Immigration Services granted permanent residency status to Sullivan, based on his marriage to Adams in Boulder on April 21, 1975.
+In December 2024, U.S. Secretary of the Interior Deb Haaland announced that the Boulder County Courthouse had been designated a National Historic Landmark for being the first site in the United States to issue marriage licenses to same-sex couples.